Frequently Asked Questions

 Ear Piercing for Babies & Children

 Yes.
 Babies are pierced at a very young age worldwide.
 Inverness recommends that parents wait until after the first DPT vaccination which is usually administered at 8 weeks.
-However, this is a personal decision, and we recommend that you discuss your specific situation with your baby’s pediatrician.
+However, this is a personal decision, and we recommend that you discuss your plans with your baby’s pediatrician before piercing.

 1. Do your homework.
 Make sure to choose a location that carries the Inverness System.
 Only Inverness piercing earrings have our exclusive Safety Back™ to shield your little one from the earring’s sharp piercing tip.

-2. Select a location that is able to provide two associates to pierce your child’s ears simultaneously.
+2. Consider selecting a location that is able to provide two associates to pierce your child’s ears simultaneously.
 The Inverness System is ideal for babies because it is extremely fast and quiet.
 Simultaneous piercings make the process even easier for children and their parents.

 3. Celebrate and record this happy milestone, and be sure to Share Your Piercing Story with us!